Graphic Design

 • Using typefaces with broad script coverage

-• Creating components that easily adapt to LTR/RTL languages
+• Creating components that adapt to LTR/RTL languages

 • Accounting for cultural colour and imagery differences